hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 As part of K8s cluster provisioning in HPE GreenLake for Private Cloud Enterprise, HPE CSI driver for K8s has been installed in the cluster.
 The installation consists of two components, a _controller_ component and a _per-node_ component.

 1. The controller component is deployed as a *Deployment* on any node in the K8s cluster.
 It implements the CSI Controller service and a list of sidecar containers, such as _external-provisioner_, _external-attacher_, _external-snapshotter_, and _external-resizer_, etc. These controller sidecar containers typically interact with K8s objects, make calls to the driver’s CSI Controller service, manage K8s events and make the appropriate calls to the CSI driver.

-2. The per-node component is deployed on every node in the cluster through a _DaemonSet_.
-It implements the CSI Node service and the _node-driver-registrar_ sidecar container that registers the CSI driver to kubelet running on every cluster node and being responsible for making the CSI Node service calls.
+2. The per-node component is deployed as a _DaemonSet_ on every node in the cluster.
+It implements the CSI Node service, together with the _node-driver-registrar_ sidecar container, which registers the CSI driver to kubelet that runs on every cluster node and is responsible for making the CSI Node service calls.
 These calls mount and unmount the storage volume from the HPE storage system, making it available to the Pod to consume.

-The following shows the details about deployed HPE CSI driver for K8s in the cluster to its namespace *hpe-storage*:
+Details about the deployed HPE CSI driver for K8s in the cluster to its namespace *hpe-storage* are shown below:

 ```markdown
 $ k﻿ubectl get all -n hpe-storage